Epistle of Ignatius to the Romans

 The Epistle of Ignatius to the Romans (often abbreviated Ign.
-Rom.) is an epistle attributed to Ignatius of Antioch, a second-century bishop of Antioch.
+Rom.) is an epistle attributed to Ignatius of Antioch, an early second-century bishop of Antioch.
 It was written during his transport from Antioch to his execution in Rome.
 To the Romans contains Ignatius’ most detailed explanation of his views on martyrdom.

 Composition

 To the Romans is one of seven epistles attributed to Ignatius that are generally accepted as authentic.
-In 5th century, this collection was enlarged by spurious letters.
+In the 5th century, this collection was enlarged by spurious letters.

 It is clear that To the Romans was written soon before the martyrdom of Ignatius, but it is uncertain when precisely this martyrdom occurred.
 Tradition places the martyrdom of Ignatius in the reign of Trajan, who was emperor of Rome from 98 to 117 AD.
 While many scholars accept the traditional dating of Ignatius' martyrdom under Trajan, others have argued for a somewhat later date.
 Richard Pervo dated Ignatius' death to 135-140 AD, and British classicist Timothy Barnes has argued for a date some time in the 140s AD.
-Interestingly, although we do not know which specific year Ignatius wrote this letter, he does provide the month and day: August 23 (Ign.
+Although we do not know which specific year Ignatius wrote this letter, he does provide the month and day: August 23 (Ign.
 Rom.
 10).